scenarioo/scenarioo/docs/tutorial/Configuration.md

 Application properties as described in following sections can be configured based on the flexibility of Spring Boot configuration property resolution in different ways.

-Choose one of the following options how to configure such application properties for your kind of setup of scenarioo:
+Choose one of the following options how to configure such application properties for your kind of setup of Scenarioo:

-* **application.properties file** (*Suitable for: Running Scenarioo as standalone application*): simply write the properties to set into an `application.properties` file next to the standalone scenarioo application file from where you start it.
+* **application.properties file** (*Suitable for: Running Scenarioo as standalone application*): simply write the properties to set into an `application.properties` file next to the standalone Scenarioo application file from where you start it.
 Here's a simple example to set most important properties:
     ```
     # Data Directory
     scenarioo.data=/absolute/dir/to/your/documentation/directory